 Participants

 A sample of undergraduate students (N=105) was recruited from a large Midwestern college.
 All participants were enrolled in an introductory psychology course and received two research-participation credits for completing the study.
-To measure gender effects accurately, even samples of male (N=53) and female (N=52) participants were recruited using two surveys: one for general participants, and an identical survey for male participants only.
+To measure gender effects accurately, relatively even samples of male (N=53) and female (N=52) participants were recruited.
 The average age of the participant was under 21 years of age, and the majority were white.
+Sample collection occurred over a two-month period from October through early-December.

 Materials and Procedure

-All participants received the same instructions and online survey materials through Qualtrics, an online survey platform.
-Initially, participants were informed of the potential risks, incentives and requirements of the study before being asked to electronically sign a consent form.
-Participants then completed the Big Five Personality Trait Short Questionnaire (Morizot 2014), which assessed Openness, Extraversion, Agreeableness, Conscientiousness and Emotional Stability.
+All participants received online survey materials through Qualtrics, an internet survey platform.
+Initially, participants were informed of the potential risks, incentives and requirements of the study.
+After reporting demographic information, participants completed the Big Five Personality Trait Short Questionnaire (Morizot, 2014), which assessed Openness, Extraversion, Agreeableness, Conscientiousness and Emotional Stability.
 Finally, in random order, participants responded to a pair of writing prompts.
 One concerned their interests and hobbies (“Describe your interests and/or hobbies”), while the other asked them to describe their ideal romantic partner (“Describe an ideal date with your perfect romantic partner”).
-Responses were limited to a minimum of 2200 characters for both prompts to ensure enough information density for Latent Semantic Analysis.
+The order of prompts was counterbalanced, and responses had to exceed a minimum of 2200 characters.
+This was to ensure enough information density in the writing samples to guarantee usable latent semantic data.

+For this specific study, we did not utilize the interests-and-hobbies written data.
+In the future, we may analyze whether similarities in writing on other dimensions (i.e. interests, personal statements, etc.) moderates the relationships of personality and romantic writing.
+However, in this study, we only tested the relationship between similarity across each personality measure with romantic writing.

 Results

-Data analysis was conducted in two major steps: Latent Semantic Analysis and a Multilevel Model (MLM) examining the influence of individual participants’ personality differences and personal interest cosine scores on romantic writing similarity.
+Data analysis was conducted in two major steps: Latent Semantic Analysis and a Multilevel Model (MLM) examining the influence of individual participants’ personality differences on romantic writing similarity as measured by thematic cosines .

 Latent Semantic Analysis

 Raw written data were marked with a participant number, gender and prompt number.
-Responses were grouped by prompt condition (“romantic” and “hobby”) for Latent Semantic Analysis, which was conducted in R using the <lsa> and <SnowballC> packages.
-This calculated the thematic cosine in each writing condition for each combination of participants.
-These cosines were then exported as two cosine matrices, one for each writing condition.
-Full copies of all datum and R-scripts may be obtained from the principle author.
+Latent Semantic Analysis (LSA), which was conducted in R using the <lsa> and <SnowballC> packages, was performed on each participant’s response to the romantic writing prompt.
+Initially, LSA encodes the word frequency and co-occurrence of each participant’s written response in a text-frequency matrix.
+Through a serious of algebraic manipulations, this text matrix was scaled and normalized, which allowed for the calculation of thematic cosines between each participant’s written response.
+These cosines, which act as a measure of thematic relatedness, were then encoded as a cosine matrix and exported.
+Full copies of all datum and R-scripts may be obtained from the principle author upon request.
+For insight into the algebraic niceties which underpin Latent Semantic Analysis, see Axler’s (2010) Linear Algebra Done Right, chapter seven.

 Data Reshaping and Screening